online

 • On completion of the course, alumni discounts on future Faber Writing Academy courses and books from the Allen & Unwin Website

-Please note this course will be delivered online and all times refer to Australian Eastern Standard Time.
+Please note this course will be delivered online and all times refer to Australian Eastern Daylight Time.

 Writers you'll be working with: